 Another factor is perceived value.
 People pay more for services they perceive as premium.
 This is where branding can play a crucial role.
 You can justify higher prices by positioning your services as high-end.
 This is particularly relevant in our web design example, where high-end clients see a bespoke, high-quality website as a really valuable investment.

-Conclusion: Mastering the Art of Pricing
+Conclusion: Mastering the art of pricing

 Effective pricing is a strategic process that involves understanding your market, valuing your services, and communicating this value to your clients.
 Build a strategy that works for you, reflects your value, meets expectations, and drives profitability.